pwno-io/treesitter-mcp/README.md

 # Tree-sitter MCP Server

 An MCP server that uses Tree-sitter to parse and analyze code.
-Works with 10 languages: C, C++, Python, JavaScript, TypeScript, Go, Java, PHP, Rust, and Ruby.

 ## What it does